DestyNova/advent_of_code_2024/9/README.md

 **Later:** Yep!
 At first I got it working with the free space represented as a map from start position to size.
 I was sorta hoping for a nondet predicate like `nth`, but for keys in a map, that would attempt them in lexicographic order.
 So I went back to the sorted list idea, and made use of Picat's `insert_sorted` function.
 In this case I would have preferred for it to mutate the list, but instead I had to save the `Next_free_slots` list as an output variable from the `go` predicate.

 This version is about 9x faster than the previous one, clocking in at 2 seconds.
+With a few more optimisations (esp. head-appending to a list repeatedly, then calling `sort` once, rather than calling `insert_sorted` repeatedly) it's down to 1.3 seconds.

 ## Timings